-- (a) The Legislature finds that the educational bene-1 2 fits of making a broader range of courses available to - 3 West Virginia students, and the economic benefits - 4 from continuing education and staff development for - 5 businesses, industry and the professions, are immeas- - 6 urable and that distance learning technology offers an - 7 efficient means of delivering such education and - 8 personnel development courses.
-The Legislature fur- - 9 ther finds that distance learning technology requires a - 10 substantial financial investment and the acquisition - 11 and utilization of such technology should, therefore, be - 12 coordinated among the various affected agencies. - 13 (b) To facilitate such coordination, there is hereby 14 created a West Virginia distance learning coordinating 15 council which shall be composed of one representative - 16 of each of the following: SatNet, EdNet, the education- - 17 al broadcasting authority, the West Virginia library - 18 commission, the state department of education, the - 19 higher education central office, the department of - 20 administration's division of information systems and - 21 communications, and the office of the secretary of - 22 education and the arts.
+- 1 (a) The Legislature finds that the educational bene- - 2 fits of making a broader range of courses available to 3 West Virginia students, and the economic benefits - 4 from continuing education and staff development for - 5 businesses, industry and the professions, are immeas- - 6 urable and that distance learning technology offers an - 7 efficient means of delivering such education and - 8 personnel development courses.
+The Legislature fur- - 9 ther finds that distance learning technology requires a - 10 substantial financial investment and the acquisition - 11 and utilization of such technology should, therefore, be - 12 coordinated among the various affected agencies. - 13 (b) To facilitate such coordination, there is hereby 14 created a West Virginia distance learning coordinating 15 council which shall be composed of one representative 16 of each of the following: SatNet, EdNet, the education-17 al broadcasting authority, the West Virginia library - 18 commission, the state department of education, the - 19 higher education central office, the department of - 20 administration's division of information systems and - 21 communications and the office of the secretary of - 22 education and the arts.
 The chair elected by the - 23 council shall serve a term of one year, at which time - 24 the council shall elect a new chair.
-A member of the - 25 council may not serve for more than two consecutive - 26 terms as chair, except by unanimous vote of the - 27 council. - The council shall meet at least quarterly and shall 28 29 develop long-range plans to integrate the instructional - telecommunications system, to coordinate distance 30 - learning in West Virginia and to clarify the roles of the 31 - 32 agencies involved in the state's distance learning - enterprise.
-The council shall submit an annual report 33 - 34 to the governor and the Legislature, which includes its

-35 recommendations for achieving the best use of limited resources in the development and operation of a 37 distance learning technology system.
+A member of the - 25 council may not serve for more than two consecutive

+26 terms as chair, except by unanimous vote of the 27 council.

+The council shall meet at least quarterly and shall 29 develop long-range plans to integrate the instructional 30 telecommunications system, to coordinate distance 31 learning in West Virginia and to clarify the roles of the 32 agencies involved in the state's distance learning 33 enterprise.
+The council shall submit an annual report 34 to the governor and the Legislature, which includes its 35 recommendations for achieving the best use of limited 36 resources in the development and operation of a 37 distance learning technology system.

-- 38 (c) A goal of the council is the creation of a statewide 39 technology system linking universities and colleges, 40 schools, libraries and, eventually, homes with soft-41 ware, data bases and video learning capabilities.
-In 42 pursuit of this goal, the council shall determine the 43 most effective and efficient ways to integrate the 44 capabilities of the state for producing, delivering and 45 receiving electronic instruction and establish a comprehensive long-range plan to further the cooperation 47 and coordination of the various educational and other 48 agencies of the state, and the county boards of education, in establishing distance learning technology. - (d) There is hereby created in the state treasury, a special fund designated the "Distance Learning Fund" which shall be under the jurisdiction of the secretary of education and the arts for use solely for the purposes of the distance learning grant program as provided in this section.
+- (c) A goal of the council is the creation of a statewide 39 technology system linking universities and colleges, 40 schools, libraries and, eventually, homes with soft-41 ware, data bases and video learning capabilities.
+In 42 pursuit of this goal, the council shall determine the 43 most effective and efficient ways to integrate the 44 capabilities of the state for producing, delivering and 45 receiving electronic instruction and establish a com-46 prehensive long-range plan to further the cooperation and coordination of the various educational and other agencies of the state, and the county boards of education, in establishing distance learning technology. - (d) There is hereby created in the state treasury, a 51 special fund designated the "Distance Learning Fund" 52 which shall be under the jurisdiction of the secretary 53 of education and the arts for use solely for the 54 purposes of the distance learning grant program as provided in this section.

-Appropriate guidelines for participation by school districts, state institutions of higher education, public libraries and public broadcasting stations, in the grant program, shall be established by the distance learning coordinating council subject to approval by the legislative oversight commission on education accountability.
-62 Such guidelines shall include application procedures and shall establish policies for awarding grants in the event that more grant applications are received than there are funds available to honor the applications in any fiscal year.
-In allocating funds to applicants, the council may give due consideration to revenues available from all other sources.
-The state board of education shall approve courses offered through this program at the elementary and secondary education level.
-The higher education governing boards shall approve courses taught at the post-secondary level.
+Appropriate guidelines for participation by school 57 districts, state institutions of higher education, public 58 libraries and public broadcasting stations, in the grant 59 program, shall be established by the distance learning 60 coordinating council subject to approval by the legisla-61 tive oversight commission on education accountability.
+62 Such guidelines shall include application procedures 63 and shall establish policies for awarding grants in the 64 event that more grant applications are received than 65 there are funds available to honor the applications in 73